tlvince/portfolio-projects/w3c-validator-guide.md

 open source gig][gun.io], I used [Vagrant][] to manage a virtualised environment in order to guarantee reproducibility.

+## Testimonial

+Working with Tom has been a great experience.

+He's an awesome hacker with plenty of experience on sysadmin.
+His communication has been very responsive and friendly, and he got the mission accomplished really fast.

+> Jaime Iniesta, W3CLove founder

   [gun.io]: http://gun.io/open/58/
   [w3clove]: http://w3clove.com/
   [vagrant]: http://vagrantup.com/